About the Author

 Brad’s focus on micro/flash fiction enables him to explore the multiple dimensions of human experience in extremely brief narrative formats.
 Brad is the author of more that 500 flash/micro fiction stories and has twice been nominated for a Pushcart Prize.
 Titles include: “Me and Buddy at the Pink Elephant,” “Naked to the Waist,” “A Stabbing,” and “They’re Reading My Mind Again.”

-Brad is the author of Pink X-Ray, a full length collection of poetry and fiction, and three chapbooks of fiction and poetry.
+Brad is the author of Pink X-Ray, a full length collection of poetry and fiction, and five chapbooks of fiction and poetry.
 About, Pink X-Ray, the poet Howie Good observed, “Brad Rose enhances our understanding of life, death, and everything in-between through manic images that challenge conventional perception.
 His poetry and short fiction remind us that good literature is not only something to read, but also something to experience.
 Pink X-Ray provides the kind of reading experience that rattles the brain and refurbishes the heart.”
-His chapbooks include, Democracy of Secrets, Dancing School Nerves, and Coyotes Circle the Party Store.
+His chapbooks include, Democracy of Secrets, Dancing School Nerves, An Evil Twin is Always in Good Company, Away with Words, and Coyotes Circle the Party Store.